MichaelPaulLight/milestone_1/009_report/README_report.md

 # Main files in this folder

 - `report.qmd`: The main Quarto document containing the full project report, including background, methodology, analysis, and results.

-To compile an up to date version of the report, install Quarto, navigate to this folder, and run:
+To compile an up to date version of the report (stored as report.html and report.pdf), install Quarto, navigate to this folder, and run:

 ```
 quarto render report.qmd
 ```

 - `styles.css`: CSS file for styling the HTML output of the report. report.qmd draws on this file to style itself automatically.

+- `16-irisqlin-kasra-mikalite-kb.pdf` is a pdf of the html version of report.qmd as it was rendered on 2024-10-07.

 ## Notes on Quarto